noble-assets/orbiter/docs/architecture.md

    payload.
 3. **Hooks Execution**: The adapter component clears previous balances and validates incoming funds to create the expected initial condition for the state transition.
-Based on the incoming protocol used, specific hook can be used.
+Based on the incoming protocol , specific hooks can be used.
 4. **Payload Dispatching**: The **dispatcher component** coordinates the dispatch of the orbiter payload content to the **executor component** and the **forwarder component**.
 5. **Action Handling**: The dispatcher dispatches pre-actions sequentially to the executor.
 For